-We annotate datasheets in the top right hand corner of the front page, to indicate product status if it is not yet fully approved for production.
-The annotations are as follows:-
+We annotate datasheets in the top right-hand corner of the front page, to indicate product status if it is not yet fully approved for production.
+The annotations are as follows:

-Target Information: This is the most tentative form of information and represents a very preliminary Preliminary Information: The product design is complete and final characterisation for volume production is in progress.
-The datasheet represents the product as it is now understood but details may No Annotation: change.
-The product has been approved for production and unless otherwise notified by Dynex any product ordered will be supplied to the current version of the data sheet prevailing at the time of our order acknowledgement.
+Target Information: This is the most tentative form of information and represents a very preliminary specification.
+No actual design work on the product has been started.

+Preliminary Information: The product design is complete and final characterisation for volume production is in progress.
+The datasheet represents the product as it is now understood but details may change.

+No Annotation: The product has been approved for production and unless otherwise notified by Dynex any product ordered will be supplied to the current version of the data sheet prevailing at the time of our order acknowledgement.